LaurentColoma/TicketManager-server/README.md

 ## Server side:

 ### Introduction
-This is the back-end of a Ticket managing web-application.
+This is the backend of a ticket managing web-application.
-This side of the apps is made using [Django](https://www.djangoproject.com/), a high level [Python](https://www.python.org/) framework.
+It has been developed using Django [Django](https://www.djangoproject.com/), a high level [Python](https://www.python.org/) framework.
 ### Licence
-Every code is under the [MIT](https://en.wikipedia.org/wiki/MIT_License) licence, you are totally free to re-use it for whatever purpose you want.
+The entire code is under the [MIT](https://en.wikipedia.org/wiki/MIT_License) licence, you are totally free to re-use it for whatever purpose you want.
 ### Installation
-#### - What you need:
+#### - Prerequisites:
-	* postgresql
-	* virtualenv
 Beforehand, It would be better if you check if you have any package that need an update.
 ````bash
 sudo apt update
 sudo apt upgrade
 ````
-We can now start the installation.
-##### 0- Cloning
+Also don't forget to clone!
 ````bash
 git clone https://github.com/LaurentColoma/TicketManager-server.git
 ````

 ##### 1 - Postgresql
-We can now start by installing and setting up **Postgresql**
+You can now start by installing and setting up **Postgresql**
 ````bash
 sudo apt install postgresql postgresql-contrib
 ````
-Let's see if everything is running well.
+Check if everything is running well.
 ````
 service postgresql status
 ````
-You should get something like this :
+You should get something like this:
 ````
 ● postgresql.service - PostgreSQL RDBMS
    Loaded: loaded (/lib/systemd/system/postgresql.service; enabled; vendor preset: enabled)